Awareness is Revolutionary! Come and join us and find out more!

 Any questions then do get in touch at firstname.lastname@example.org

-And connect with younger Sangha around Triratna at the
+Connect with younger Sangha around Triratna here

 In the spirit of wanting to reach out and meet you, Bhadra and Dharmamrta invite you into a facilitated circle every Sunday evening from 7.30 to 9pm.
 We hope you will find this meeting resourcing through simply being with the Sangha.
 We will start with a short guided meditation to make contact with our felt experience, to tune into what is really alive within us.
 From there, we will be invited to simply be and listen, or to talk from that aliveness, to be heard and be seen.
 Everyone is welcome whether you feel you are new or experienced in relation to the precious jewel of Sangha.